The nuclear trace of periodic vector-valued pseudo-differential operators with applications to index theory: Introduction

 \subsection{Main results}

 In order to present our main result we need to fix some notations.
-First, we recall the definition of $s$-nuclear operators on Banach spaces due to Grothendieck.
+First, we recall the definition of $s$-nuclear operators on Banach spaces due to Grothendieck \cite{Groth2, Groth1}.
 Let $E$ and $F$ be two Banach spaces.
-A linear operator $T:E \rightarrow F$ is called {\it $s$-nuclear}, $0<s \leq 1,$ if there exist sequences $\{g_n\}_n \subset E'$ and $\{h_n\}_n \subset F$ such that $ \sum_{n=1}^\infty \|g_n\|_{E'}^s\, \|h_n\|_{F}^s<\infty$ and for every $f \in E,$ we have If $s=1$ we say that $T$ is a nuclear operator.
-We denote by $\mathfrak{N}_s(E,F)$ the ideal of $s$-nuclear operators from $E$ to $F.$ The sequences $\{g_n\}_n \subset E'$ and $\{h_n\}_n \subset F$ are called a nuclear decomposition of $T.$ If $E=F$ is a Banach space satisfying the Grothendieck approximation property, we can associate to $T,$ a real number, called the nuclear trace of $T$ computed from a arbitrary nuclear decomposition of $T.$ Indeed, the nuclear trace of $T$ is defined by The condition that $E$ satisfies the Grothendieck approximation property implies that $\textnormal{n-Tr(T)}$ is independent of the choice of the nuclear decomposition.
-Because we restrict our attention to separable Hilbert spaces, they satisfy the Grothendieck approximation property and consequently for all $1\leq p\leq \infty,$ $L^p(\mathbb{T}^n,H)$ has the approximation property (this is a particular situation of Proposition 7.11, of Casazza \cite[p.
+A compact linear operator $T:E \rightarrow F$ is called {\it $s$-nuclear}, $0<s \leq 1,$ if there exist sequences $\{g_n\}_n \subset E'$ and $\{h_n\}_n \subset F$ such that $ \sum_{n=1}^\infty \|g_n\|_{E'}^s\, \|h_n\|_{F}^s<\infty$ and for every $f \in E,$ we have If $s=1$ we say that $T$ is a nuclear operator.
+We denote by $\mathfrak{N}_s(E,F)$ the ideal of $s$-nuclear operators from $E$ to $F.$ The sequences $\{g_n\}_n \subset E'$ and $\{h_n\}_n \subset F$ are called a nuclear decomposition of $T.$ Grothendieck \cite{Groth2, Groth1} proved that the trace $\text{Tr}(T)$ is well defined for all nuclear operators if and only if the Banach space $E$ has the {\it approximation property}, i.e. for every compact set $K$ in $E$ and for every $\epsilon > 0$, there exists $F \in \mathcal{F}(E)$ such that $\|x-Fx\|<\epsilon$, for all $x \in K,$ where $\mathcal{F}(E)$ denotes the space of finite rank bounded linear operators on $E$.
+If $E=F$ is a Banach space satisfying the (Grothendieck) approximation property, we can associate to $T,$ a real number, called the nuclear trace of $T$ computed from a arbitrary nuclear decomposition of $T.$ Indeed, the nuclear trace of $T$ is defined by The condition that $E$ satisfies the Grothendieck approximation property implies that $ \textnormal{\bf{n-Tr(T)}}$ is independent of the choice of the nuclear decomposition.
+Because we restrict our attention to separable Hilbert spaces, they satisfy the (Grothendieck) approximation property and consequently for all $1\leq p\leq \infty,$ $L^p(\mathbb{T}^n,H)$ has the approximation property (this is a particular situation of Proposition 7.11, of Casazza \cite[p.
 308]{Casazza}).
 If $E=F,$ and $T$ is a $s$-nuclear operator, $0<s\leq \frac{2}{3},$ it was shown by Grothendieck that the nuclear trace agrees with the spectral trace, Here, $\lambda_n(T),$ $n\in\mathbb{N},$ denotes the sequence of eigenvalues of $T$ with multiplicities taken into account.
 The Grothendieck result \eqref{Grothendieck} will be useful in our further analysis for index theorems.
 Indeed, if $E$ is a Hilbert space and $T$ is a Fredholm operator (invertible modulo compact operators), in view of the celebrated McKean-Singer index formula we investigate the index of periodic pseudo-differential operators by using the notion of nuclear trace.